ApostleDreSong/getir/README.md

 2. The public endpoint URL of the deployed API - https://getir-dami.herokuapp.com/records

 # To Run
-1. npm install
+1. "npm install"
-2. npm run dev for building locally or npm run start in production
+2. "npm run dev" for building locally or "npm run start" in production

 # To Test
-npm run test
+'npm run test" (after running "npm install")